How to Achieve a Perfect Guitar Pedal Order

 The distortion pedal alone is a versatile pedal that can give you just enough dirt to simulate what an overdrive does or fully saturated for that metal sound.
 You can dial the gain as much as you can to fit the type of music you’re playing.

 Distortion pedals have a hard clipping signal which gives it a somewhat harsher sound than an overdrive.
-Therefore, placing it before an overdrive in the signal chain modifies your sound before it hits the overdrive.
+Therefore, placing it before an overdrive in the signal chain modifies your sound before it hits the overdrive in a perfect guitar pedal order.
 This results in a very appealing hard rock or heavy metal sound.

 Looking for a good distortion pedal?
 Here’s some: